Josephine Tilden: Life

-She also published the Algae of Minnesota in 1910 which covered "The Myxophyceae of North America and adjacent regions including Central America, Greenland, Bermuda, the West Indies and Hawaii".
-An academic review of her book by George Francis Atkinson noted that the work was gathered together in one place, but it welcomed a second volume that might make a "thorough and critical study of this material, comparing it with type material" then it will be a "valuable contribution to American Algology".
+She also published the Algae of Minnesota in 1910, which covered "The Myxophyceae of North America and adjacent regions including Central America, Greenland, Bermuda, the West Indies and Hawaii".
+An academic review of her book by George Francis Atkinson noted that the work was gathered together in one place, but it welcomed a second volume that might make a "thorough and critical study of this material, comparing it with type material", which would then be a "valuable contribution to American Algology".

-Tilden traveled widely especially around the Pacific Ocean to gather dried plants.
-During 1909 and 1910 Tilden undertook a trip to the South Pacific accompanied by a fellow Professor of Botany Ethel Winifred B. Chase and a botanist friend of Ethel's, Bernice Leland.
+Tilden traveled widely, especially around the Pacific Ocean, to gather dried plants.
+During 1909 and 1910, she undertook a trip to the South Pacific accompanied by a fellow professor of Botany, Ethel Winifred B. Chase, and a botanist friend of Ethel's, Bernice Leland.
 The women amassed a scientifically significant collection of botanical specimens during their trip.

-Later Tilden went on to organize a trip around the world for ten students whose sole purpose was to gather algae and other samples.
-Participants in this expedition included Caroline M. Crosby, Laurence A. Doore, Thomas T. Earle, Paul J. Philson, Arthur and Violet Nash, Irl and Vesta Warnock as well as Laurence and Matilda Jones.
-Tilden charged the students to accompany her and even obtained loans and grants to fund the travel.
-The trip caused Tilden to gain a reputation for a lack of integrity.
-She never obtained formal permission for the trip and although she directed unbudgeted items to the university, one of the loans she undertook was never repaid.
-It is said that on her return she was asked "to retire".
+Later, Tilden organized a trip around the world for ten students whose sole purpose was to gather algae and other samples.
+Participants in this expedition included Caroline M. Crosby, Laurence A. Doore, Thomas T. Earle, Paul J. Philson, Arthur and Violet Nash, Irl and Vesta Warnock, and Laurence and Matilda Jones.
+Tilden charged the students to accompany her, and obtained loans and grants to fund the travel.
+The trip gave her a reputation for a lack of integrity.
+She never obtained formal permission for the trip, and although she directed unbudgeted items to the university, one of the loans she undertook was never repaid.
+It is said that on her return she was asked to "retire".

 Tilden issued several exsiccatae and exsiccata-like specimen series: American Algae (1894-1909), South Pacific Algae (1911) and South Pacific Plants (~ 1913) and (?
 1937).